ging/fiware-cloud-portal/extras/docker/README.md

 ## Build your own image and run the container from it

-You have to download the [Cloud Portal's code](https://github.com/ging/fiware-cloud-portal) from GitHub and navigate to `docker` directory.
+You have to download the [Cloud Portal's code](https://github.com/ging/fiware-cloud-portal) from GitHub and navigate to `extras/docker` directory.
 There, to compile your own image just run:

 	sudo docker build -t cloud-portal-image .